threepointone/glamor/src/css/README.md

 tl:dr;
   - you can now write 'real' css in your javascript
-  - that just works
-  - with syntax highlighting and linting
+  - with syntax highlighting and linting (via [styled components'](https://github.com/styled-components/styled-components) work)
-  - and can be precompiled / extracted
+  - that can be precompiled / extracted
   - all glamor goodies apply

 ```jsx